lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 An unacknowledged error event suspends the core state machine.

+### SPI_HOST Output Enable

+In addition to enabling the SPI_HOST FSM, the SPI_HOST outputs must also be enabled for successful operation.
+This can be achieved by also setting the {{< regref "CONTROL.OUTPUT_EN" >}} field when enabling the SPI_HOST FSM.

 ### Component reset

 In addition to the global hardware reset, there is a software reset option which completely resets the SPI host.